Please consider this your field guide to understanding how TAGD works.

 TAGD was created in 1988 by a small group of GCDs as a way for them to stay current with the quickly evolving world of groundwater policy and science.
-Since then, TAGD has grown to represent 85 GCDs and an additional 40 associate members.
+Since then, TAGD has grown to represent 88 GCDs and over 3 dozen associate members.
 As a 501(c)3, TAGD’s mission has remained dedicated to being an educational resource to GCDs, providing a central place for emerging news in the groundwater world, and most importantly to unify the GCD voice in policy dialogues.

 TAGD is organized by 9 TAGD Areas, and its leadership is designed to represent each of those areas.
 TAGD has two full time staff, and provides you with a wide range of resources and services.
 Below, you will find instructions on how to make the most of your TAGD membership and ways to become involved.
 What follows includes a summary of our events, committees, and communications by TAGD.